Cocktail (1988 film): Production

-Gould says the tricks involving throwing bottles was not in the book, but something he showed Cruise and Bryan Brown.
+Gould says the tricks involving throwing bottles was not in the book, but something he showed Cruise and Brown.
 They used it and it became a prominent feature of the film.

-During the love scene between Coral and Brian, when Cruise grabbed Gershon's stomach she accidentally struck him in the nose with her knee.
+During the love scene between Coral and Brian, when Cruise grabbed Gina Gershon's stomach, she accidentally struck him in the nose with her knee.

 The film used various locations along the North Shore of Jamaica, featuring such real-life locations as the Jamaica Inn, Dunn's River Falls, Dragon Bay Beach and the Sandals Royal Plantation.

-Post production
+Post-production

 A music score was originally done by Maurice Jarre.
 A new score was added at the last minute.

 Kelly Lynch later said the film "was actually a really complicated story about the '80s and power and money, and it was really re-edited where they completely lost my character's backstory—her low self-esteem, who her father was, why she was this person that she was—but it was obviously a really successful movie, if not as good as it could've been."
 She claimed Disney reshot "about a third of the film... and turned it into flipping the bottles and this and that....
 But we had a really great time.
 And Tom was so much fun, just a ball to work with, both on and off camera."